Mark L. Jewell, MD

 Dr. Mark Jewell believes that advances in plastic surgery involve a linkage between research, innovation, and education.
 His diverse background of interest in business, biomechanical engineering, and application of technology-based solutions to medical care have given him a keen interest in developing techniques, devices, and processes.
-As a practicing plastic surgeon in Eugene, Oregon, he strives to improve outcomes for all plastic surgeons.
+Dr. Jewell’s work around the world and at his plastic surgery practice in Eugene, Oregon, helps all plastic surgeons.

 He has written extensively how applications of the Toyota Production System and Lean Manufacturing processes can be applied within healthcare to improve patient safety and quality of outcomes.